GNU-Ymir/Documentations/en/primitives/types.md

 to store the location of a data in memory.
 In **`Ymir`**, pointers are considered low level programming and are mainly used in the std, and runtime to interface with machine level semantics.
-You can perfectly write any program without needing pointers.
+You can perfectly write any program without needing pointers, and for that reason we recomand to not use them.

 Pointers are defined using the `&` keyword on types, or on values.
 They are aliasable types, as they borrow memory (cf [Aliasable